ricardoquesada/vchar64/README.md

 ## Download binaries

+No binaries available yet, so:

-* No binaries available yet.
-Just clone the repo and compile it
+* Just clone the github repository
+* Or download the source code from [here](https://github.com/ricardoquesada/vchar64/releases)

 ## License